Eddy Alvarez: Early life

 The son of Cuban immigrants, Eduardo Alvarez was born January 30, 1990, to Mabel and Walter Alvarez.
 He grew up in Miami, graduating from Christopher Columbus High School.

 At age five, Alvarez was given a pair of plastic roller skates.
 He quickly found he had a talent and passion for the sport, performing tricks such as jumping over boxes for weekend crowds in South Beach.
 At age seven, his coach, Bob Manning, introduced him to the ice.
 Taking inspiration from fellow Manning student and Miami resident Jennifer Rodriguez, Alvarez commit himself to one day making the Olympics.
-At age eleven, "Eddy the Jet" as he was becoming known as, won the triple crown – national age level titles in inline speed skating, long track speed skating, and short track speed skating.
+At age eleven, "Eddy the Jet", as he was becoming known as, won the triple crown: national age-level titles in inline speed skating, long track speed skating, and short track speed skating.

+As a child, Alvarez spent so much time at the Pettit National Ice Center in Milwaukee that his parents bought a home within walking distance.

 During high school, Alvarez put his skating career on hold to focus on his other love, baseball.
 He played well enough to earn a full athletic scholarship to St. Thomas University as a shortstop.
-However, the idea of competing in the Olympics drew him back to speed skating and Alvarez declined the scholarship.
+However, the idea of competing in the Olympics drew him back to speed skating, so he declined the scholarship.
 "Basically my senior year I went up to the head coach and I was like, 'listen I've always had this goal, or a dream, and I want to go back to skating.'" he recalled.
 "So I dropped baseball and went back to skating."